tu-delft-library/file_naming_and_folder_organisation/book/closing_remarks/closing_remarks.md

 - Explain the concept of a directory tree.

 - Evaluate whether to store a file locally vs. remotely based on factors such as accessibility, security, and collaboration needs.

+## Exit quiz
-Please take a brief exit quiz as a final check for understanding on these skills and concepts.
+Please take this brief exit quiz as a final check for understanding on the skills and concepts covered in this mini-module.

 <!-- <style>
 .responsive-iframe {